pkg_search() starts a new search query, or shows the details of the previous query, if called without arguments.

 more(format = NULL, size = NULL)

-# S3 method for pkg_search_result
+# S3 method for class 'pkg_search_result'

 summary(object, ...)

-# S3 method for pkg_search_result
+# S3 method for class 'pkg_search_result'

 print(x, ...)